mwarning/KadNode/README.md

   * `--value-id` *id[:port]*
     Add a value identifier and optional port to be announced every 30 minutes.
     The announcement will associate this nodes IP address with this identifier.
-    This option can occur multiple times.
+    This option may occur multiple times.

   * `--peerfile` *file-path*
     Import peers for bootstrapping and write good peers